B13rg/B13rg.github.io/about.md

 ![Hey, that's me](/images/profile.jpg)

-Hi, my name is Brendan Byers.
+Hi, my name is Brooke Byers.
 At Oregon State Univeristy, I studied Computer Science and History with an emphasis on the Soviet Union.

-I currently work at IBM as an SRE for Apptio.
+I have worked at Apptio and IBM as an SRE and network engineer.

 I am a programmer who is especially interested in old computers/consoles.
 Some of my favorites include: